Beetron/beetron.github.io/_posts/2022-10-23-gamelongevity.md

 ![MagickaWizardWars]({{ site.url }}/images/posts/2022/wizardwars.jpg)

-If a game was popular enough then people may attempt to run their own servers but the life of a game in that form is tenuous at best.
+If a game was popular enough, then people may attempt to run their own servers but the life of a game in that form is tenuous at best.

 # The double-edged sword of technology